A Complete Guide to Visiting Balandra Bay: Mexico’s Most Beautiful Beach

 Mirador Balandra (on the opposite headland to Balandra Beach)

 Be sure to wear proper walking shoes to do any of the hikes though, as trying to hike in flip-flops or sandals can leave you prone to injury.
-If you’re not a confident hiker, or simply wish to learn more about the area, consider joining a Hike, Kayak and Snorkel Tour.
+If you’re not a confident hiker or simply wish to learn more about the area, consider joining a specialised hiking tour.

 Balandra Bay is known for its crystal waters and white sand